VinGarcia/ksql/README.md

   ```
   And then restart your login session (or just reboot)

-After that you can just run the tests by using:
+After that, you can just run the tests by using:

 ```bash
 make test